CodeScop/Oge-Mai-Field-Guide/allresources.md

 - HuntS1 = Hunt for the Ancients Season 1
 - HuntS2 = Hunt for the Ancients Season 2
 - HuntS3 = Hunt for the Ancients Season 3
+- HuntS4 = Hunt for the Ancients Season 4

 **Oge-Mai Desert**